Black Mountain (hill): Geology

-The mountain is composed of sandstones and mudstones of the Senni Formation of the Old Red Sandstone which is of Devonian age.
-The shape of the Vale of Ewyas to the south and west of the Hatterall ridge strongly suggests that it was occupied by a glacier during at least one ice age, though not perhaps during the last ice age.
+The upper parts of the mountain are composed of sandstones and mudstones of the Senni Formation of the Old Red Sandstone which is of Devonian age.
+The lower slopes are formed from the mudstone-dominated Freshwater West Formation (formerly the St Maughans Formation).
+A calcrete, the Ffynnon Limestone can often be seen at the interface of the two formations and is associated with a spring line.

+The shape of the Vale of Ewyas to the south and west of the Hatterrall ridge strongly suggests that it was occupied by a glacier during at least one ice age, though not perhaps during the last ice age.
 The plateau was probably ice-free.